Skip to main content

 Exclude specific times of day or days of the week.
 Useful if you use your Mac for personal work outside business hours and do not want that activity influencing your business Friction Score.
 Time window exclusions apply from the point of configuration forward — they do not retroactively remove previously collected data.

 Deletion is immediate and permanent.
-Deleted workflow events cannot be recovered.
+Deleted workflow signal events cannot be recovered.
 Deleting workflow events does not automatically delete your Friction Score patterns — patterns are separate records that persist until you explicitly delete them or close your account.

-Pausing observation
+Pausing detection

 Patterns vs events